MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/automate-workflows.md

 Once you're ready, share the new flow with the organization.
 For more information, see [Share a cloud flow](/power-automate/create-team-flows).

+### Create workflows from the Power Automate landing page

+You don't have to start from inside [!INCLUDE [prod_short](../includes/prod_short.md)].
 Alternatively, in your browser, navigate to [powerautomate.microsoft.com](https://powerautomate.microsoft.com), and then sign in.
 In this case, you must choose the **Create** menu item in the navigation pane, and off you go.
 In this case, there are three ways to create a flow:

 - **Start from template**
 - **Start from blank**